 Another potentially valuable source of help is `Aeneid: Text and Resources', part of the `Virgil Project' section on the University of Pennsylvania site.
 This is supposed to include a complete text of the Aeneid with glosses and syntactical information hyper-linked to each word, plus a number of commentaries and translations.
 However, this was still incomplete in summer 2013.

 The documents below are: 1.
 A Powerpoint presentation on VIRGIL AND THE AENEID(this is in three sections because of restrictions on uploads) 2.
 The prescribed text itself with macrons and English summaries of each section 3.
 A Powerpoint on the Trojan War and Aeneas.
-5. A summary of the plot of the Aeneid in the form of a spoof Facebook page.
-6. A selection of illustrations of the story, in particular the departure from Troy, in ancient and later artworks (a PDF file designed by a teacher to accompany the Oxford Latin Course)
+4. A summary of the plot of the Aeneid in the form of a spoof Facebook page.
+5. A selection of illustrations of the story, in particular the departure from Troy, in ancient and later artworks (a PDF file designed by a teacher to accompany the Oxford Latin Course) 6.
+An introduction to the metre of the poem, the dactylic hexameter.

 The best edition of the text for IGCSE readers is Peter Jones' recently published Reading Virgil, which includes the full text of Books I and II of the poem with extensive introductory material and notes with special help for vocabulary.
 I will be drawing on it and older work for handouts I will be producing but it would be worth students looking at the book themselves.
 A preview is available on Amazon, though for actual purchase Bookdepository is cheaper as this site does not charge for delivery.